-- Continue the student in the program with no conditions. - Establish formal conditions for the student's conditions for the student's continuance in the program. - Consult with and/or refer to the Vice President of Academic Affairs. - Counsel the student to change majors/degree programs.
+- Continue the student in the Program with no conditions. - Establish formal conditions for the student's continuance in the program. - Consult with and/or refer to the Vice President for Academic Affairs. - Counsel the student to change majors/degree programs.